johanseaxis/acap-native-sdk-examples/reproducible-package/README.md

 ### Build the application
-The following build steps are to show the reproducibility and not how a real application would be built.
+The following build steps demonstrates how an application may be reproducible and not how a real application would be built.

 Standing in your working directory follow the commands below: